wp-document-revisions/wp-document-revisions/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fixed bug where media library would trigger an SQL error when no documents had been uploaded

 = 1.0.5 =
 * Fixed bug where password-protected documents would not prompt for password under certain circumstances